-The County was devastated by the October 2017 firestorm and has led the community in response and recovery efforts in partnership with (FEMA).
-The County is responsible for the planning and coordination of local response, recovery, and mitigation activities related to emergencies and disasters.
-The County is working closely with the California Department of Forestry and Fire Protection (CAL FIRE) and CalOES, to protect against future wildfires and disasters.
-Federal assistance to local governments and CAL FIRE is critical to a full recovery in addition to improving forest management, emergency planning, and disaster response.
-Adequate funding is essential to provide financial assistance to local governments and private property owners to efficiently repair homes, businesses, infrastructure and the natural environment.
+During emergencies and disasters, the County leads response and recovery efforts in partnership with the Federal Emergency Management Agency (FEMA) and CA Governor's Office of Emergency Services (Cal OES).
+The County works closely with the California Department of Forestry and Fire Protection (CAL FIRE), to protect against future wildfires and to provide fire and emergency services to counties throughout the State.
+State and Federal assistance to local governments and CAL FIRE is critical to a full recovery and to improving emergency planning and disaster response.
+Adequate funding is essential to provide financial assistance to local governments and private property owners to efficiently repair homes, businesses, infrastructure, and safeguard the natural environment.